-- A. Assigned Readings from the Textbooks: Celce-Murcia et al. (CBG) & Rogerson-Revell (R) - B. Demonstration of Pronunciation Activities from CBG & other books - C. Written Homework Assignments (Workbook Exercises; Transcription Exercises) - D. Try Out Pronunciation Activities with your students after each session outside the classroom and report your reflection on them at the following session. - E. Chapter Presentations from CBG (I will present on Ch 7 in the 1st session.) - F. Four Review Quizzes: (based on lectures, readings, and handouts) (Online Submission) - G. Final Exam (based on the review quizzes) - H. Course Project: Creating a set of activities to address two major pronunciation problems for your students, using CBG.'s (2010) framework. - I. (Optional Project) for extra points!: Record a Japanese student's pronunciation (in reading a text, or/and giving a presentation in English), analyze his/her pronunciation phonetically, and suggest how he/she can improve it.
+- A. Assigned Readings from the Textbooks: Celce-Murcia et al. (CBG), and Rogerson-Revell (R). - B. Demonstration of Pronunciation Activities from CBG & other books - C. Written Homework Assignments (Workbook Exercises; Transcription Exercises) - D. Try Out Pronunciation Activities with your students after each session outside the classroom and report your reflection on them at the following session.
+If you do not have a class to try out activities, please talk to me. - E. Chapter Presentations from CBG (I will present Ch 7 in the 1st session.) - F. Four Review Quizzes: (based on lectures, readings, and handouts) (Online Submission) - G. Final Exam (based on the review quizzes) - H. Course Project: Creating a set of activities to address two major pronunciation problems for your students, one segmental issue and one non-segmental issue, using CBG.'s (2010) communicative framework for teaching pronunciation. - I. Optional Project for extra points!: - (a) Record a Japanese student's pronunciation (in reading a text, or/and giving